wallacebrf/synology_snmp/README.md

 4. this script only supports SNMP V3.
 This is because lower versions are less secure
 	#SNMP must be enabled on the host NAS for the script to gather the NAS NAME
-	#the snmp settings for the NAS can all be entered into the web administration page
+	#the SNMP settings for the NAS can all be entered into the web administration page
-5. This script can be run through synology Task Scheduler.
+5. This script can be run through Synology Task Scheduler.
 However it has been observed that running large scripts like this as frequently as every 60 seconds causes the synoschedtask system application to use large amounts of resources and causes the script to execute slowly
 	#details of this issue can be seen here:
 	#https://www.reddit.com/r/synology/comments/kv7ufq/high_disk_usage_on_disk_1_caused_by_syno_task/
 	#to fix this it is recommend to directly edit the crontab at /etc/crontab